 Painful experiences around the world show how quickly rural areas and large capital cities can come close to depleting their water resources.
 However, there are options for maintaining the delicate balance between our growing needs and a variable natural supply.
 “Integrated water resource management” aims to maintain groundwater levels and river flows while also combating flooding and salinisation in coastal areas.

 Most of these options are already in use in France and around the world.
 These must be incorporated into cohesive strategies for groundwater management, which include:

 - characterising, monitoring and predicting changes in water resources and needs using reliable models;

 - promoting reduced water consumption by prioritising activities that use less water;

 - reducing pressure on water quality by reducing the amount of persistent and mobile chemicals in the environment;

 - further improving the treatment of wastewater before it is discharged into the environment or reused;

 - using and reusing non-conventional water sources, such as wastewater, brackish water and urban rainwater, after appropriate treatment;

 - improving water retention in French regions by reducing run-off rates and storing water in natural environments.

-“Aquarenova” in Hyères (83): a coastal aquifer recharge system using river water.
+“Aquarenova”, developed by Suez in Hyères (83): a recharge system of the Gapeau coastal aquifer using river water.

 © Géraldine Picot-Colbeaux